xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 NOTE:
 When both `auth_query` and `auth_file` are defined, the `auth_query` is used only for roles not found in the `auth_file`.

-For more information about how to configure the secure function, see the [PgBouncer official documentation](https://www.pgbouncer.org/config.html).
+For more information about how to configure the secure function, see the [PgBouncer documentation](https://www.pgbouncer.org/config.html).

 NOTE:
 The `auth_type` value **must** match the `password_encryption` value under the `postgresql.conf` configuration file in the database server(s), as well as in the client authentication `pg_hba.conf` file.